Romea/romea-core-control/README.md

-# Romea Core Control
+# romea_core_control #

-The **Romea Core Control** library provides a robust set of control algorithms designed to enhance robotic coordination and precision.
+This project is a C++ library that provides a robust set of control algorithms designed to enhance robotic coordination and precision.
 It includes features such as **Formation Control**, which enables the synchronized movement of multiple robots, and **Trajectory Tracking** for the accurate following of predefined paths.
 Additionally, the library offers **Slip Estimation** algorithms to detect and compensate for slip during robot motion.

 ## **Usage**